 Summary: The spent fuel storage pools survived the earthquake, tsunami and hydrogen explosions without significant damage to the fuel or significant radiological release, or threat to public safety.
 The new cooling circuits with external heat exchangers for the four ponds are working well.
 Temperatures are normal.
 Analysis of water has confirmed that most fuel rods are intact.
 Fuel assemblies are now being removed from unit 4 pool.

-(See also background on Fukushima Fuel Ponds)
+(See also background on Fukushima Fuel Ponds and Decommissioning section below.)

 Radioactive releases to air

 Regarding releases to air and also water leakage from Fukushima, the main radionuclide from among the many kinds of fission products in the fuel was volatile iodine-131, which has a half-life of 8 days.
 The other main radionuclide is caesium-137, which has a 30-year half-life, is easily carried in a plume, and when it lands it may contaminate land for some time.
 It is a strong gamma-emitter in its decay.
 Cs-134 is also produced and dispersed, it has a two-year half-life.
 Caesium is soluble and can be taken into the body, but does not concentrate in any particular organs, and has a biological half-life of about 70 days.
 In assessing the significance of atmospheric releases, the Cs-137 figure is multiplied by 40 and added to the I-131 number to give an "iodine-131 equivalent" figure.